 We created "Nerviz", an app to collect stress data.

-After presenting these first prototypes we saw an opportunity to focus more on data collection.
+After presenting these first explorations we saw an opportunity to focus more on data collection.
 Wearables and smartphone apps have made it easier to gain data about daily activity or sleep.
-But to learn more about people's mental state you need to ask questions which is a higher threshold for users.
+But at this moment you can't reliably sense indicators of people's mental state.
+You have to ask people to self-report during the day which has a higher threshold.

-From academic research we learned that their might be a relation between fine motor skills and stress.
-Inspired by tools like Apple Researchkit and MoodNotes we decided to create an experimental prototype that would gather both smartphone interaction data and self-reported stress levels that could be used in a study to find a possible correlation between the two.
-We created a fun and light-weight app with various mini-games to test timing, precision and large scale movements after which the user is able to input his current state by means of a slider.
+We decided to create an experimental prototype that would gather both smartphone interaction data and self-reported stress levels.
+These datasets could be used in a study to find a potential correlation between the two.
+We created a fun and light app with various mini-games to test timing, precision tasks and larger scale movements like balancing while walking.

 I hope you enjoyed this project.